yana-mkr/horiseon-challenge/README.md

 Changed .benefit- to aside in CSS
 Changed .benefit- img to aside img
-Changed individual content divs to a single .content div in CSS
+Changed individual content divs to a single .content div in CSS Combined ul and li elements
+Added link to index.html name in nav bar